hpc-maths/2025-hands-on-samurai/practical_session/04-euler.md

 **Step 2: Prepare for child cell inspection**

-Create the indices for the child cells (remember that when you refine, each parent cell is divided into 4 children in 2D):
+Create the indices for the child cells.
+Remember that when you refine a cell, each parent cell is divided into 4 children in 2D:

 ```cpp
 auto i_f     = i << 1;      // Double the index in x-direction